Trusted marketplace for Formula 1, concerts & more. Tickets are sold by verified sellers and may be above or below face value.

 The first-ever Chinese Grand Prix winner was Ferrari’s Rubens Barichello and in 2006, Michael Schumacher won his final-ever F1 race around the circuit.
 In 2019, the Shangai International Circuit hosted Formula One’s 1000th Grand Prix, won by Mercedes’ Lewis Hamilton.
 From 2020-2023, the Chinese Grand Prix was cancelled due to COVID-19 restrictions, but returned to the calendar in 2024, with attendance figures of over 200,000 people for the opportunity to witness China’s first-ever Formula One driver, Zhou Guanyu.

 The Chinese Grand Prix offers famously affordable Formula One tickets and is an easy race to attend.
 China F1 tickets are available now through Fanatix – and kind to your wallet, too.
-2026 will also see the Chinese Grand Prix host a Saturday Sprint Race, so you’ll get even more racing for your money.
+Just as in 2025, 2026 will also see the Chinese Grand Prix host a Saturday Sprint Race, so you’ll get even more racing for your money.
 Read on to discover the best Chinese Grand Prix 2026 ticket options for you.

 How to Buy Shanghai F1 Grand Prix 2026 Tickets